raml-org/raml-by-example/tooling/ramldt2jsonschema/quick-start/README.md

 # `ramldt2jsonschema` Quick Start (js2dt)

+ramldt2jsonschema is both a CLI tool and a Library that can convert a RAML DataType to a JSON Schema, and vice-versa.

-Grab a JSON Schema, we'll use one from [json-schema.org](http://json-schema.org):
+Let's start with a JSON Schema, we'll use one from [json-schema.org](http://json-schema.org):
 ```sh
 $ curl http://json-schema.org/example/calendar.json >calendar.json
 ```